What is Cross Country?

 I’ve heard cross country is a team sport.
 How does that work?

 Cross country is unique in that it contains elements of individual and team sports; runners are measured on individual times and teams by a points-scoring method of the top five runners.
 In case of a tie, the 6th runner across the line is the deciding factor.

 How should I prepare for cross county season?

 Cross Country champions are made during the summer!
 All runners are expected to train diligently throughout the summer to be ready for meets which begin in early in September.
-Workouts will be tracked by the coaches online at www.finalsurge.com.
-There is also a corresponding app for iPhone and Android.
+Workouts will be posted to the XCTF Calendar. (link above)

 Boys Team Celebrating 2017 Sectional Championship